AdaCore/gnatstudio/docs/users_guide/extending.rst

 .. index:: <documentation_file>

 You can add new documentation to GPS in various ways.
-You can create a new menu, through a :file:`<menu>` tag in configuration file, associated with an action that either spawns an external web browser or calls the internal :command:`GPS.Help.browse()` shell command.
+You can create a new menu, through a :file:`<menu>` tag in configuration file, associated with an action that either spawns an external web browser or calls the function :func:`GPS.Help.browse`.
 However, this won't show the documentation in the :menuselection:`Help --> Contents` menu, which is where people expect to find it.
 To do both, use the :file:`<documentation_file>` tag.
 These tags are usually found in a :file:`gps_index.xml` file, but are permitted in any customization file.

 Your documentation files can contain the usual HTML links.
 In addition, GPS treats links starting with '%' specially and considers them as script